OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-The card expands vertically when hovered over, revealing additional content.
+This document details the creation of an expanding card effect using only CSS.
 No JavaScript is required.
-This example utilizes plain CSS; you could easily adapt it to use a CSS framework like Tailwind CSS.
+The effect involves a card that expands to reveal more content when hovered over.
+This example uses plain CSS, but could easily be adapted to Tailwind CSS.

-**Description of the Styling:**
+## Description of the Styling

-The effect is achieved using CSS transitions and the `max-height` property.
-Initially, the card has a `max-height` set to a small value, hiding the extra content.
-On hover, the `max-height` is changed to `100%`, allowing the card to expand to its full height, revealing the hidden content.
-We use transitions to smooth out the animation.
-Padding and some basic styling are added for visual appeal.
+The styling uses a combination of CSS transitions, transforms, and pseudo-elements (`::before` and `::after`) to achieve the expanding effect.
+The card initially shows a smaller version of its content.
+On hover, the card expands vertically, revealing hidden content.
+A subtle shadow effect is also added for enhanced visual appeal.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>